Disney bomb: Development and testing

 According to an anecdote, the idea arose after a group of Royal Navy officers saw a similar, but fictional, bomb depicted in the 1943 Walt Disney animated propaganda film Victory Through Air Power, and the name Disney was consequently given to the weapon.
 The Royal Navy developed the bomb even though the Fleet Air Arm operated no aircraft capable of carrying it.
 The navy was interested in a concrete-penetrating weapon due to the German navy's extensive use of fortified submarine pens to protect their U-boats and E-boats from air attack while docked.

 The Disney Bomb was devised by a British naval officer, Captain Edward Terrell of the Royal Naval Volunteer Reserve, who served in the Directorate of Miscellaneous Weapons Development.
 Before the war, he had been a lawyer and the Recorder of Newbury.
-However, he was also an enthusiastic inventor and had filed several patents pre-war, including ones for a vegetable peeling knife and a bottle for fountain pen ink.
+He was also an enthusiastic inventor and had filed several patents pre-war, including ones for a vegetable peeling knife and a bottle for fountain pen ink.

 The bomb's development began in September 1943.
 Although there was support for the idea at the highest levels within the Admiralty, production of the weapon would have to come under the Ministry of Aircraft Production (MAP).
 The Road Research Laboratory provided theoretical formula for penetration from US data on the performance of 15 in shells against reinforced concrete, and the Chief Engineer of Armament Development at Fort Halstead prepared a preliminary design to present to the MAP.

 In the face of opposition, the First Sea Lord prepared a memorandum for the Anti-U-Boat Committee, of which Churchill was the chairman.
 Terrell visited Churchill's scientific adviser Lord Cherwell to convince him that it was feasible technically.
 Due to the Prime Minister's absence through illness, it was not until January 1944 that Churchill expressed a desire that the bomb should be considered by the committee.
 Due to the number of departments involved there were meetings involving large numbers of technicians and scientists to confirm the technical feasibility.